AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-how-does-a-computer-see-numbers.md

 {% include figure.html path="blog/hello-boot/endless-loop.jpg" caption="The while(true) of x86-assembly shown in binary form.
 The HxD hex editor was used to view the binary file" %}

-It can seen in the image that the program compiles to just 2 numbers written in base 16 (hexadecimal) EB and FE.
+It can seen in the image that the program compiles to 2 numbers written in base 16 (hexadecimal) EB and FE.
 The 2 other numbers 55 and AA can be ignored as they represent something else entirely.
 Their meaning is explained in the original [article](http://andreitihoan.com/writing/2023/12/02/hello-boot).

 EB represents the JMP instruction and FE its operand in the x86 instruction set architecture.